tellezhector/time_delta/README.md

 `shift` can be of any of the same kind of formats.
         `shift` can be preceeded by a minus sign (-).

+   `-n` do not print a new line at the end.

 Note: `delta` can also be negative, in which case the resulting delta will be a time addition instead of a substraction, but this doesn't seem very intuitive nor useful.
 ```